AggroSantos.com: Track listing

 A physical copy of the album allows access to exclusive content which includes videos for "Candy", "Stamina", "Saint or Sinner", "Like U Like" and "Rhythm N Flow" with behind the scenes features.

-Chart performance
+Charts

 The album performed poorly in the UK and Ireland, where the album failed to chart.
 In the UK it made number 155 and number 24 on the specialist UK R&B Chart.